LucaCagnini/LB2_project_Group_3/Data_Collection/README.md

-# ***DATA COLLECTION***
+# Data Collection

-The first step for the project is **data collection** : for any machine learning model it is always necessary to acquire high-quality data, to ensure the correct traning of it.
-We retrived relevant protein sequences from Uniprot database, filtering and creating two different datasets:a positive and a negative one.
+The first step of the project is **data collection**: for any machine learning model, it is necessary to acquire high-quality data to ensure correct training.
+We retrieved relevant protein sequences from the [UniProt](https://www.uniprot.org/) database, filtering them into two different datasets: a **positive** and a **negative** set.

-Our approach was divided into two consecutive step: a first data retrival of proteins using the Web interface approach, and a second one, using the API of UniProt database from the first advanced search.
+Our approach was divided into two consecutive steps:
+1. Retrieval of proteins using the **web interface**.
+2. Retrieval via the **UniProt API**, starting from the advanced search queries.

+---

-## 1. Web interface approach
+## 1. Web Interface Approach

-We started using the Advance search interface in Uniprot (Release 2025_03) (https://www.uniprot.org/) to filter out and retrive the API for two sets of proteins:
+We started using the *Advanced Search* interface in UniProt (Release 2025_03) to filter and retrieve datasets.

-## Positive Set
+### Positive Set

 **QUERY:**
 ```